 New York – Introduced legislation in 2011 and 2012.
 Failed.

-North Carolina – Introduced a broadly worded employment fraud bill in 2013.
-NC has a two-year session; in spite of failing to meet the crossover deadline, the bill was resurrected in May 2014 but ultimately failed.
-Introduced S.B.
-433/H.B.
-405 in 2015 to prohibit anyone from gaining access to the non-public area of their employer's property for the purpose of making secret recordings or removing data or other material.
-The bill would create a civil cause of action, allowing a business to sue for damages.
-If you live in North Carolina, please take action now.
+North Carolina – Ag-gag bill H.B.
+405 was vetoed by Governor McCroy, but the NC House and Senate overturned the veto.
+This law goes into effect on January 1, 2016.
+The law prohibits anyone from gaining access to the non-public area of their employer's property for the purpose of making secret recordings or removing data or other material.
+The law will create a civil cause of action, allowing a business to sue for damages.
+NC also introduced ag-gag bills that were defeated in 2013 and 2014.